V850: V810 (obsoleted)

 All opcodes (operation codes) of the hardwired control operation are contained within the first 16-bit half-word of an instruction, from the most significant bit (MSB).
 A 64-word depth ROM structure with branch condition code table is enough for decoding hardware.
 If a 16-bit literal operand is required, it is located in the second half-word.
 Microprogram control operations, bit strings, and floating-point arithmetic instructions are also located in the second 16-bit half-word.
 As a result, all the instructions have 16-bit and 32-bit 2-way form length.
-Unsigned load form memory mapped I/O is implemented as the In instruction.
+Unsigned load from memory mapped I/O is implemented as the In instruction.
 Arithmetic and logical instructions are not fully, but relatively, orthogonal.

 The V810 does not have saturation arithmetic instructions, but 1 additional instruction in format II, such as SAT which checks flags (Overflow, Sign, Zero, and Half-word) and rewrites the specified register, might be enough both for signed and unsigned, and for word and half-word, arithmetic operations.